tomshaw/electricgrid-demo/README.md

 DB_SEED_PASSWORD=""
 ```

-After running the migrations, you can use the provided factories and seeders to populate the database.
+Next you can use the provided factories and seeders to populate the database.

 ```bash
 php artisan db:seed